observatorycontrolsystem/observation-portal-project/README.md

         return data
 ```

-Then in settings.py, prior to importing the library's settings, set the environment variable to point to your serializer dotpath:
+Then in env_overrides.py, which are imported into the local settings.py prior to importing the library's settings, set the environment variable to point to your serializer dotpath:

 ```os.environ['REQUESTGROUPS_TARGET_SERIALIZER'] = 'observation_portal.serializers.my_serializer_file.MyTargetSerializer'```